oraclebase/vagrant/em/ol8_em135/README.md

 ## Database Patches

 The documentation recommends applying the latest patches to the database.
-The installation works without the database patches, but if you want them enter the correct patch details and toggle the PATCH_DB switch in the "install.env" file.
-You will
+The installation works without the database patches, but if you want them, enter the correct patch details and toggle the PATCH_DB switch in the "install.env" file.
+You will of course need to place the database patches in the "software" directory.